qmk/qmk_firmware/keyboards/andean_condor/readme.md

 ![Pic](https://i.imgur.com/woaDob6.jpg)

-*A short description of the keyboard/project*
+The Andean Condor is a monoblock split keyboard in the spirit of the Kyria.

 * Keyboard Maintainer: [Guido Bartolucci](https://github.com/guidoism)
 * Hardware Supported: Raspberry Pi Pico (only QMK), Nice!Nano (only ZMK)